Beef Stock — Nutrients, Health Benefits, And Shopping Tips

 📦

-Store unopened cans or cartons of beef stock in a cool, dry place.
-Once opened, transfer to an airtight container, refrigerate, and use within five to seven days.
-Homemade beef stock should be refrigerated and used within three to four days, or frozen for up to six months.
+Store unopened cans or cartons of beef stock in a cool, dry area.
+After opening, transfer to an airtight container and refrigerate, using it within 4 to 5 days.
+For homemade beef stock, refrigerate and consume within 3 to 4 days, or freeze for up to 2 to 3 months.

 Health benefits